akoba101/PBIPokemonTCG/README.md

 # PBIPokemonTCG

-Power BI Dashboard for Pokemon TCG Dataset
+Power BI Dashboard for Pokemon TCG Dataset.
+For more information about this repository, please check see the [wiki page](https://wiki.kinobasho.com/).

 # Requirements